 What are scorpions?

 Arizona is well-known for having its fair share of scorpions.
-Over time they have adapted to living near people as our yards and homes often provide them with plenty of food and water and indoor shelter to escape harsh weather conditions.
-Scorpions are arachnids and have eight legs, two body regions, and pedipalps (claw-like structures).
+Over time, scorpions have adapted to living near people as our yards and homes often provide them with plenty of food and water and indoor shelter to escape harsh weather conditions.
+Scorpions are arachnids and have eight legs, two body seg,ents, and pedipalps (claw-like pincers).

-Although scorpions have poor vision, they have many eyes – two on the top of the head, and two to five pairs running across the head’s front corners.
-Scorpions use a segmented curved tail with a stinger at its end to paralyze their prey.
-They also use their stinger to protect themselves from perceived danger.
+Although scorpions have many eyes—two on the top of their head and two to five lateral eyes along each side of their heads—they have poor vision.
+Scorpions use their segmented curved tails equipped with a stinger to paralyze their prey.
+They also use this stinger to protect themselves from perceived danger.
 Their ability to sting us and our pets is the biggest reason they are unwelcome in our Arizona yards and homes.

 In our region, the following scorpions are most problematic: